MuhammadHassanBashir/Promethoues-grafan-deployment-on-docker/README.md

-## 11. OR Create a Dashboard in Grafana using dashboard ID
+## 11. OR Create a Dashboard in Grafana using dashboard ID(Recommended)

       Dash Board id_1: 893
       Dash Board id_2: 15331